penberg/awesome-low-latency/README.md

 * Colocate compute and data.
 * Avoid dynamic memory management.
-* Use wait-free data structures.
+* Use wait-free data synchronization.
+* Partition data to avoid sharing (and therefore synchronization).
 * Use busy-polling instead of wakeups.
 * Use non-blocking I/O.
 * Use kernel-bypass networking such as DPDK or XDP.